iapyeh/sshscript/syntax.md

 This function inserts content in another SSHScript file into place.

-- filepath: str, the path of a sshscript file.
+- filepath(str): the path of a sshscript file.
     - The path could be absolute or relative to the current file which doing the including.

 For example: